xbohos/xbohos.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a PhD student at Jinan University.
 My research focus is on numerical methods for inverse problems about moving load identification and structural damage detection.
-I was advised by [Prof. Yu](https://lxxy.jnu.edu.cn/2021/0713/c3706a637375/page.htm) from Hong Kong Polytechnic University.
+I am advised by [Prof. Yu](https://lxxy.jnu.edu.cn/2021/0713/c3706a637375/page.htm) from Hong Kong Polytechnic University.

-On this website, I present some of my research and write about topics that I find interesting, mostly related to reproductions of articles and notes on mechanics.
+On this website, I present some of my research and write about topics that I found interesting, mostly related to reproductions of articles and notes on mechanics.
 You can contact with me here: [Email](mailto:xbohos@163.com)

 Research interests